 Where a building permit application contains letter(s) of engagement from consulting engineer(s) or a consultant, the consulting engineer(s) or consultant must carry out their inspections and copies of the reports must be submitted to the Town of Canmore.
 Please ensure that you book your inspections in a timely manner as in many cases work cannot proceed until after the inspection is carried out.
 Please contact your consulting engineer(s) and consultant(s) to determine when their inspections should take place.
 Some examples of inspections that are commonly carried out by consulting engineers as part of issuing a report include structural roof inspections and retaining wall/slope stability inspections.
 An example of an inspection commonly carried out by a consultant would be a blower door test as part of the federal EnerGuide Program.
 It is important to note that the Town of Canmore will not close the Building Permit or issue occupancy until all of the consultant reports have been submitted.

-Contact the Town office at 403.678.1543 to arrange for an occupancy inspection, allowing minimum of 48 hours to book.
+Contact Superior Safety Codes Inc. office at 1.888.717.2344 to arrange for an occupancy inspection, allowing a minimum of 48 hours to book.
 After phoning the Town office, you may contact EPCOR at 403.609.4781 to arrange for a water meter.

 Once your inspection has passed the occupancy procedure can be initiated: